ravipgm/FLUTE_android/README.md

 ------------------------------------------------------------------------------------
-    FLUTE_android: Building FLUTE application to add support for all android devices to enable flute packet reception and recovering the content in mobile itself.
+    FLUTE_android: Building FLUTE application to add support for all android devices to enable flute packet reception and recovering the content in android mobile itself.
     Copyright (c) 2013 Ravichandran, Nomor Research GmbH
     contact: chandran@nomor.de